checkmarble/marble/README.md

 In a local demo setup:

-> In a local setup, the License key is not required.
+> In a local test setup (meaning if you are running with the firebase auth emulator), the License key is not required.
 You can leave it empty.
 The full feature set is available.

 - just run the docker-compose as it is, it should work
 - give the firebase emulator a moment to get started, it's a bit slow when first launched